OlivierLD/JOB/README.md

  $> make
 ```
 The make command invokes the `javah` utility.
 See the content of `Makefile`.
-By then, you should see a `libjavahard-io.so` library in the `C` directory.
+By then, you should see a `libjob-io.so` library in the `C` directory.

 Finally, do the `gradle` build from the project root:
 ```